Inequality & Growth

 Conventional wisdom about the relationship between income distribution and economic development has been subjected to dramatic transformations in the past century.
 While Classical economists advanced the hypothesis that inequality is beneficial for economic development, the Neoclassical paradigm, which had subsequently dominated the field of macroeconomics, dismissed the Classical hypothesis and promoted the viewpoint that the study of income distribution has no importance for the understanding of macroeconomic activity and the growth process.
 A metamorphosis in these perspectives has taken place in the past two decades.
 Theory and subsequent empirical evidence have demonstrated that income distribution has a significant impact on the growth process.

 This modern approach was pioneered by Galor and Zeira (RES, 1993).
-This research (recently selected among the 11 most path breaking papers in the Review of Economic Studies 80 years history) has marked the onset of the modern approach for the study of the effect of inequality and economic growth.
+This research (recently selected as one of the 11 most influential papers in the 60 years of the Review of Economic Studies history) has marked the onset of the modern approach for the study of the effect of inequality and economic growth.
 "In the 1990s, the classical view that distribution (one aspect of which is measured by inequality indices) is not only a final outcome, but in fact plays a central role in determining other aspects of economic performance, has come back into fashion.
 While many economists often start working on a topic at the same time, much of the credit for pioneering this line of enquiry must go to Oded Galor and Joseph Zeira."
 The World Bank

 In contrast to the representative agent approach that has dominated the field of macroeconomics for several decades, Galor and Zeira analyze the role of heterogeneity in the determination of macroeconomic behavior.
 The research demonstrated that in the presence of capital markets imperfections and local non-convexities in the production of human capital, income distribution affects aggregate output in the long run, as well as in the short-run.
 The research developed the hypothesis that equality in sufficiently wealthy economies stimulates investment in human capital and in individual specific projects, and enhances economic growth – whereas inequality promotes growth in sufficiently poor economies, a prediction that was confirmed by initial empirical studies.